Constitution and Bylaws of the NEW YORK ASSOCIATION OF LOCAL GOVERNMENT RECORDS OFFICERS

 DIRECTORS AND OFFICERS

 The governing body of NYALGRO shall be known as the Board of Directors.
-It shall consist of the four (4) elected officers, up to nine (9) elected directors and the immediate past president.
+It shall consist of the four (4) elected officers, seven (7) elected directors and the immediate past president.
 Each director shall be at least nineteen years of age.

 The elected officers of the association shall be the President, Vice President, Secretary and Treasurer.